What is hysterosalpingography (HSG)?

 This pain may be worse if the fallopian tubes are blocked.
 To reduce the pain, a painkiller is prescribed before doing HSG.

-Because hysterosalpingography is associated with more pain and discomfort in some women, and some people are afraid to do it while awake, in some imaging centers, hysterosalpingography test is performed under anesthesia or light anesthesia.
+Because hysterosalpingography is associated with more pain and discomfort in some women, and some people are afraid to do it while awake, in some imaging centers, the hysterosalpingography test is performed under anesthesia or light anesthesia.
 There are benefits to having hysterosalpingography under anesthesia.
 This reduces pelvic floor muscle contraction and resistance to the imaging device being placed inside the vagina.
 As a result, the radiologist can perform the necessary procedures for imaging without feeling pain in the patient and ensure the quality of the images.

 What are the symptoms after doing an HSG?